Libensemble/libensemble/docs/function_guides/generator.rst

 Cancelling Simulations
 ----------------------

-Previously submitted simulations can be cancelled by sending a message to the manager.
+Previously submitted simulations can be cancelled by sending a message to the manager:

-To do this a PersistentSupport helper function is provided.

 .. currentmodule:: libensemble.tools.persistent_support.PersistentSupport
 .. autofunction:: request_cancel_sim_ids

-If a generated point is cancelled by the generator before it has been given to a worker for evaluation, then it will never be given.
-If it has already returned from the simulation, then results can be returned, but the ``cancel_requested`` field will remain ``True``.
+- If a generated point is cancelled by the generator **before sending** to another worker for simulation, then it won't be sent.
+- If that point has **already been evaluated** by a simulation, the ``cancel_requested`` field will remain ``True``.
-However, if the simulation is already running, a kill signal will be sent to the worker.
+- If that point is **currently being evaluated**, a kill signal will be sent to the corresponding worker.
+It must be manually processed in the simulation function
-This can be caught and acted upon by the simulation function, otherwise it will be ignored.

 The :doc:`Borehole Calibration tutorial<../tutorials/calib_cancel_tutorial>` gives an example of the capability to cancel pending simulations.